etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

     with contextlib.closing(urllib.urlopen('https://redhat.com')) as conn:
         conn.readlines()

-The `supress` context manager silently ignores the specified exception if it occurs within the body of the `with` statement:
+The `suppress` context manager silently ignores the specified exception if it occurs within the body of the `with` statement:

 .. code-block:: python